-Throughout all our Key Stage 5 studies there is, we hope, much scope for experimentation and for enjoyment.
+Throughout all of our suite of Key Stage 5 studies there is, we hope, tremendous scope for excellence, for experimentation and for enjoyment.

-The academic success of our students is, of course, paramount.
-The level of achievement of each individual student is tracked and encouraged by their teachers through regular assessment.
-These assessments are all usefully compiled in one record booklet which allows teachers to build up a detailed profile of students’ strengths and targets at every stage of the entire A Level course.
-Importantly, it also allows each individual student to be equally clear in monitoring their own progress at each stage of their studies.
+We design two year Key Stage Five curriculums intended to give students a rich experience of specialist A level study.
+The academic success of our students is, of course, paramount and the level of achievement of each individual student is tracked and supported by their teachers through regular assessment and tailored feedback.
+Teachers build up a detailed profile of students’ strengths and targets at every stage of the entire A level course in order that individual students can be absolutely clear in monitoring their own progress at each stage of their studies.

-Our hope is that students will enjoy the skills that they learn through English, Language and Literature and Media Studies at Key Stage Five at Poynton High School and also go on to enjoy the success which those skills enable them to secure in their future careers.
+Our hope is that students will enjoy the skills that they learn through English Language, English Literature and Media Studies at Key Stage Five at Poynton High School and also go on to enjoy the success which those skills enable them to secure in their future careers.

 Why did Thomas Hardy cause such controversy when he labelled Tess Durbeyfield ‘a pure woman’?
 Will Willy Loman ever escape the past?
 Do you need enemies when you’ve got a friend like Iago?
 Can we solve the puzzle of what makes great crime fiction?
 Do we think it is easy to decide which writers deserve to be considered part of the canon of great English Literature?

 It’s clear from such questions that English Literature lessons will be full of ideas, opinions, analysis and no little argument.